txt/se22/docs/hw1.md

 # Howework 1: Write a "good" Github Repo

 Your repo is your resume.
 But what is a good looking repo?

 ## Write a repo

 With the structure shown below.
 Ensure that  everyone in the group do at least one commit to the repo

 Note:
-- There is a lot to do here in a  week .
+- There is a lot to do here in a week.
 - You'll probably only get bits of this going in 1 week.
 But keep at it.
 Remember that homeworks can be submitted many times with no penalties
 - Suggestion: Divide up the structure between your group and everyone do different parts.